The ARL Football Club Success Ranking System

 Qualification: Open to the top 10 tiers of English Football.

-Prestige: Founded in 1871, it’s the oldest cup competition in the world.
-This gives it both huge fan engagement and an international profile unsurpassed by other Association Cups.
+Prestige: Founded in 1871, The FA Cup is the oldest cup competition in the world.
+This gives it both huge fan engagement and an international profile unsurpassed by other National Cups.
 Games against minnow clubs still make it hard to fill stadiums and makes it non-lucrative.
 It pales into the shadow of PL and UEFA football these days.

 PL minnows Wigan had a season to remember in 2013, their attractive style of play couldn’t save the club from league relegation; but in the FA Cup they managed to knock out Everton 3 – 0 in the semi-finals then, amazingly, they defeated Man City’s galacticos in the FA final, winning their first ever major trophy.

-Other prolific ACs include Spain’s Copa Del Rey, Germany’s DFB Cup and Italy’s Coppa Italia.
+Other prolific NCs include Spain’s Copa Del Rey, Germany’s DFB Pokal, Italy’s Coppa Italia and France’s Coupe de France.

 UEFA Cup / Europa League

-Outside the stratosphere of private-jet class European clubs, which count their cup trophies around stacks of Titles, winning the junior of the two UEFA knockout competitions has given a lot of the more humble clubs many glory nights and won over lots of fans.
-The modern Europa League is a group stage/knockout round competition with a mix of title/cup winners from leagues further down down the UEFA Coefficient table and ‘underachievers’ in the UEFA Coefficient’s top 6 leagues that fail to qualify for the CL.
+Outside the stratosphere of private-jet class European clubs, which count their cup trophies around stacks of championships, winning the 2nd of UEFA’s three knockout competitions has given a lot of the more humble clubs many glory nights and won over lots of fans.
+The modern Europa League is a group stage/knockout competition with a mix of championship/cup winners from leagues further down down the UEFA Coefficient Rankings, and ‘underachievers’ in the UEFA Coefficient’s top six leagues that fail to qualify for the CL.

 In its ‘UEFA Cup’ manifestation, it was a tough, fixating trophy chase but the enlarged Europa League potters along in the background more and only really heats up in the quarter finals.
-It’s the equivalent of just under half a regular league again in terms of no. of games – two more than the CL – and a lot for a knockout competition.
-Its quality loosely equals the EFL Championship in the group stages and approximately PL bottom 17 in the knockouts.
+It’s the equivalent of under half a regular league again in terms of no. of games – 15 – and a lot for a knockout competition.
+Its quality loosely equals the EFL Championship in the group stages and approximately PL bottom 15 in the knockouts.

-Being UEFA, what really separates this and the CL from domestic football is its continent wide footprint, involving clubs from almost every single country in Europe, and even further afield, playing for the chance to take on Europe’s big clubs.
+Being UEFA, what really separates this and the CL from domestic football is its continent-wide footprint, involving clubs from almost every single country in Europe, and even further afield, playing for the chance to take on Europe’s big clubs.
 Powerhouse clubs which bully their home leagues naturally want to go on and test themselves on a higher stage so this gives UEFA the prestige.
 Its global audience is bigger which reflects the higher prize money and media revenue.
-Just getting through the preliminary qualifying round of the EL earns 220,000 Euros – almost as much as the £227,000 for winning the EFL Cup!
-So, it has the prestige but on the other hand some of the opposition is completely unfamiliar plus its got lots of over-the-hill clubs too.
-This trophy gets 6 points.
+Just getting through the preliminary qualifying round of the EL earns 3.6 million Euros (Compared to EFL League Cup winners’ £100,000 prize.)
+So, it has the prestige and money but on the other hand some of the opposition is completely unfamiliar.
+Plus its got lots of over-the-hill clubs too.
+This trophy gets 12 points.

 Min number of games: 15

 Prestige: Only running in its present EL format since 2008, It has international glamour on one hand yet lacks fan engagement on the other, not taken seriously by Europe’s top leagues until at least the knockout stages.
-Clubs frequently see it as a ball and chain to CL qualification in their domestic league campaigns yet, recently, the winners were given a place in the following season’s CL Group Stage.
-This helps.
+Clubs frequently see it as a ball-and-chain to CL qualification in their domestic league campaigns yet, recently, the winners were given a place in the following season’s CL Group Stage.

 UEFA Cup Winners’ Cup